 Gossiping is saying negative things or telling private things about other people.
-This is always a bad idea at work.
+This is always a bad idea at work and will not lead to workplace success.
 If you are having a hard time working with someone, talk to that person.
 Try to figure out how you can get along.
 If they do not want to listen to you or if they get angry, tell your manager.
 He or she may be able to help you talk to each other.

 If you feel that someone is harassing you, or their behavior at work is making you feel bad, talk to your manager.
 They will try to fix the situation.
 If you need to say negative things, talk to family or a friend.
 They can offer advice and won’t share what you said with anyone at work.

 It is best to be honest with your boss and coworkers.
 If you make a mistake, it’s okay.
 You can just say you made a mistake and that you are sorry.
 This is very valued in the American workplace.